To Keep Your Balance, you Must Keep Moving. Say Goodbye to a Sedentary Lifestyle.

 Ways to Add Movement to Your Daily Routine

 So, here, we are not talking about special exercises for strength, endurance, or preparation for the marathon of life.
-This is about pure logic and the functioning of our bodies, which require movement for proper work.
+This is about pure logic and the functioning of our bodies, which require movement to function properly.
 It must be done every day for the rest of our lives.

 How do I start moving more?
 In summary, everyday movement is effortlessly simple.